Cameron Foundation Grant Program

 - Sacred Landmarks: Historic religious buildings are community assets that help define local history, offer architectural significance, and provide vital space for community-serving programs.
 The Foundation has an interest in providing grants for the exterior preservation of sacred landmarks.
 Priority will be given to exterior preservation projects demonstrating urgent repair needs and to historic religious buildings listed locally, on the Virginia Landmarks Register, or on the National Register of Historic Places, either individually or as a contributing resource in a historic district.
 To apply for a Sacred Landmarks Grant, a separate application process is required.

-- Conservation: The Foundation has an interest in open space preservation and protection of environmental quality, especially programs or projects that connect people to their natural environment.
+- Conservation: The Foundation has an interest in open space preservation, planned management of natural resources, and protection of environmental quality, especially programs or projects that connect people to their natural environment.

 Arts & Culture

 Arts and culture are vital to the health and well-being of individuals and communities and also serve as a catalyst for community revitalization.
+Equally important is the long-term growth and viability of arts and culture organizations as part of our community.
 Recognizing the importance of arts organizations, museums and other cultural venues, the Foundation has a special interest in the following:

 - Arts Education: The Foundation supports programs that incorporate arts and culture into education, with particular priority on programs that serve youth.